Kotlin/KEEP/proposals/suspend-CoroutineContext-context-parameter.md

 We kill two birds with one stone:
 1. We can close [KT-15555](https://youtrack.jetbrains.com/issue/KT-15555),
-  and ask users to prefer properties with context parameters if all they need is an access to `CoroutineContext`.
+  and ask users to prefer properties with context parameters if all they need is access to `CoroutineContext`.
 2. The magical `coroutineContext` compiler intrinsic becomes a proper language feature.

 ### `suspend` function with explicit `CoroutineContext` context parameter